Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: NVCC

-"On the days before Tet, my husband and I went shopping at the Tet market.
+"On the days before Tet, my husband and I went shopping at the market.
 After the New Year's Eve fireworks, he took me to the pagoda near our old house in District 8.
-During Tet, my husband and I walked around the flower street and went on spring outings.
+During Tet, my husband and I went for a walk on the flower street and went for spring outings.
 At that time, we bought paper firecrackers to shoot off.
 He really liked this type of firecracker.
 When he saw the firecrackers shoot off, he smiled brightly," the wife excitedly said.

 One year, a Turkish man followed his wife back to her hometown in Quang Ngai to celebrate Tet.
-He said that the first time he went back to his wife’s hometown, people curiously surrounded him and asked questions, which surprised and delighted him.
+He said that the first time he went back to his wife’s hometown, people curiously surrounded him and asked questions, which made him both surprised and happy.
 He gave lucky money envelopes to his grandchildren in accordance with traditional customs.

 For Mr. Huseyin, celebrating Tet in Vietnam is one of the most wonderful experiences, completely different from his country.
-Every year that celebrates Tet, he likes and loves Tet and Vietnamese culture more and more and wants to live in this country forever.
+Each year that celebrates Tet, he loves Tet and Vietnamese culture more and more and wants to live in this country forever.

 He is happy with his job.